 3. Find A Job

 Occupational therapy assistants have two types of job choices, a permanent or travel therapy position.
-Travel occupational therapy assistant jobs tends to have better benefits and higher compensation that that of a permanent therapist.
-Travel COTAs are obligated for thirteen week periods, guaranteed forty hour work weeks, and are exposed to different client populations.
+Travel occupational therapy assistant jobs tend to have better benefits and higher compensation than that of a permanent therapist.
+Travel COTAs are obligated for thirteen-week periods, guaranteed forty-hour work weeks, and are exposed to different client populations.
 Permanent therapists are often required to sign annual employment contracts to be eligible for relocation and sign-on bonuses.